-How Often Should You Jump Rope Each Week (Your Questions Answered)?
+How Often Should You Jump Rope Each Week?
+Answered.

-If you’re like many of the jumpers we speak to on a daily basis, it’s a very common question that comes up.
-It’s also one of great importance because how often you jump not only has an impact on your results, but it plays a key factor when it comes to injury prevention.
+If you’re like many of the jumpers we speak to on a daily basis, it’s a question that comes up often.
+But it’s one of great importance because how often you jump not only has an impact on your results, but it plays a key factor when it comes to injury prevention.

 There’s been a lot of debate in terms of how long a jump rope session should be.

-In this post, I’m going to share five important questions that you need to ask yourself to determine exactly how much you should be jumping rope each week to achieve your personal goals.
-They are…
+In this post, I share some important questions you should ask yourself to determine how much you should be jumping rope each week to achieve your personal goals.

-- What is your jump rope skill level?
+- What is my current jump rope skill level?

-- What kind of surface are you using?
+- What kind of surface am I jumping on?

 Let’s take a look at each question in detail.